-4.2 Three-Station Method: Determination of $\lambda$
+4.2 Three-Station Method: Determination of λ

-Theoretical studies have predicted that the initial phase, $\lambda$ , should equal zero under the assumption of a homogeneous source distribution (e.g., Sneider 2004; Roux et al. 2005).
-There is, however, strong observational evidence that the strength of ambient noise is azimuthally heterogeneous (e.g., Shapiro et al., 2006; Stehly et al., 2006).
-It is, therefore, necessary to determine the value of $\lambda$ empirically.
+Theoretical studies have predicted that the "initial phase", λ , should equal zero under the assumption of a homogeneous source distribution (e.g., Sneider 2004; Roux et al. 2005).
+There is, however, strong observational evidence that the strength of ambient noise is azimuthally heterogeneous (e.g., Shapiro et al., 2006; Stehly et al., 2006; Yang and Ritzwoller, 2007).
+It is, therefore, necessary to determine the value of λ empirically.
 To do this, we compare the phase travel time (or delay) between station-triples that are nearly aligned along the same great-circle.
 In general, such station-triples are hard to find, but the TA component of EarthScope/USArray has been laid out approximately on a square grid and many such near station-triples exist.
 It is the ideal network configuration to resolve this problem.

 The idea is as follows.
-Consider a station-triple that is composed of three nearly co-linear stations A, B, and C, as shown in Figure 7a, where station B lies between stations A and C. Stations A and B are separated by a distance d2, B and C are separated by a distance d3, and A and C are separated by a distance d1.
+Consider a station-triple that is composed of three nearly co-linear stations A, B, and C, as shown in Figure 8a, where station B lies between stations A and C. Stations A and B are separated by a distance d2, B and C are separated by a distance d3, and A and C are separated by a distance d1.
 The distance d1 is nearly but not identically equal to the sum of the distances d2 and d3.
-If there is no initial phase term for all cases (i.e., if $\lambda = 0$ ), then the sum of the observed phase times taken on the short-legs, stations A-B and B-C, will approximately equal the phase time observed on the long-leg; i.e., between the outside stations, A-C. Thus, $t1 \approx t2 + t3$ .
-If, however, there is a non-zero initial phase ( $\lambda \neq 0$ ), there will be a difference between the sum of the phase times on the short-legs and that on the long-leg: $t1 \neq t2$ + t3.
+If there is no "initial phase" term for all cases (i.e., if $\lambda = 0$), then the sum of the observed phase times taken on the short-legs, stations A-B and B-C, will approximately equal the phase time observed on the long-leg; i.e., between the outside stations A-C, assuming that the wave always propagates in a straight line.
+Thus, $t1 \approx t2 + t3$.
+If, however, there is a non-zero "initial phase" ($\lambda \neq 0$), there will be a difference between the sum of the phase times on the short-legs and that on the long-leg: $t1 \neq t2 + t3$.
 To interpret each individual deviation is not practical.
-However, the bulk statistics can be interpreted to produce an estimate of $\lambda$ .
+However, the bulk statistics can be interpreted to produce an estimate of λ .
 In addition, this three-station method provides information about measurement uncertainties and possible systematic bias.

-In performing this analysis, the difference in distance between the sum of the two shorter legs (d2+d3 in Figure 7a) and the longest leg (d1 in Figure 7a) is limited to less than 50 km.
-Also, to limit ourselves to reliable velocity measurements but retain a sufficient number of measurements for statistical analysis, two selection criteria are used.
-First, the distance between each station-pair in a triple must exceed 2 wavelengths to satisfy the far-field approximation.
+In performing this analysis, the difference in distance between the sum of the two shorter legs (d2+d3 in Figure 8a) and the longest leg (d1 in Figure 8a) is limited to less than 20 km.
+Also, to limit ourselves to reliable velocity measurements but retain a sufficient number of measurements for statistical analysis, the following selection criteria are used.
+First, the distance between each station-pair in a triple must exceed 3 wavelengths to satisfy the far-field approximation.
 Again, a phase velocity of 4 km/s is used to estimate the wavelength.
-Second, the SNR at the period of interest must be greater than 15 for all three pairs of stations for the triple to be included in the analysis.
+Second, the SNR at the period of interest must be greater than 17 for all three pairs of stations for the triple to be included in the analysis.
+We choose these two selection criteria both here and in the tomographic inversion following the analysis done by Bensen et al. (2007a), which removed most of the erroneous measurements.
+On top of that, we also limit the distance between each station-pair to no longer than 1000 km to avoid the most serious off-great-circle path and finite frequency effects.